Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 **Attack:** Wisdom + Level vs. MD

-**Hit:** Each nearby enemy takes 2d6 damage (don’t add your ability score modifier).
+**Hit:** Each nearby enemy takes `dice: 2d6` damage (don’t add your ability score modifier).
 For mooks, deal the damage once to the mob, not to each member of it.

 3rd level spell: `dice: 4d6`damage.